CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

-Motivated by this multi-objective viewpoint and the new optimality condition in Equation~\eqref{pareto-opt}, we propose incorporating the quantization error $e_t = x_t - Q(x_t)$ directly into the training dynamics.
+Motivated by this multi-objective perspective and by the new optimality condition in Equation~\eqref{pareto-opt}, we propose incorporating the quantization error $e_t = x_t - Q(x_t)$ directly into the training dynamics.
 By doing so, we implicitly regularize the initial task loss, which can be made explicit if the quantization scheme is smooth (as we demonstrate in the theoretical analysis).
 Indeed, under the smoothness assumption of $Q$ (Assumption 3), the quantization error can be expressed as $x - Q(x) = \nabla \phi(x)$ for some smooth regularizer $\phi(x)$.
-Notably, our approach naturally avoids the need to handle the (non-existent) Jacobian $JQ(x)$ of the quantization operator and bypasses the computation of a proximal step for the explicit “quadratic” regularizer $\frac{\lambda}{2}\|x - Q(x)\|_2^2$, which would be infeasible for the dynamic quantization used in our experiments \cite{bai2018proxquant}.
+Notably, our approach naturally avoids the need to handle the (non-existent) Jacobian $JQ(x)$ of the quantization operator and bypasses the computation of a proximal step for the explicit ``quadratic'' regularizer $\frac{\lambda}{2}\|x - Q(x)\|_2^2$, which would be infeasible for the dynamic quantization used in our experiments \cite{bai2018proxquant}.

-Noting that our approach is optimizer-agnostic, we propose two ways to incorporate the quantization error, referred to as the {\em coupled} and {\em decoupled} corrections.
+\paragraph{Error coupling.} Noting that our approach is optimizer-agnostic, we propose two ways to incorporate the quantization error, referred to as the {\em coupled} and {\em decoupled} corrections.
 The distinction lies in whether the quantization error is added to the current gradient before it is passed to the optimizer (coupled correction) or added on top of the model update computed by the optimizer (decoupled correction).

-If the base optimizer is SGD, then these two corrections are identical and we provide theoretical convergence guarantees to a Pareto-optimal point in the smooth non-convex setting.
-However, for statefull optimizers, such as Adam, these two corrections produce conceptually different schemes, which we discuss below (subsuming bias correction terms into the learning rate $\alpha$):
+If the base optimizer is SGD, then these two corrections are identical.
+We will provide theoretical convergence guarantees to a Pareto-optimal point in the smooth non-convex setting.
+However, for stateful optimizers such as Adam, these two corrections produce conceptually different schemes, which we discuss below (subsuming bias correction terms into the learning rate $\alpha$):

 To compare these two correction variants in the context of the Adam optimizer, note that the coupled correction term ${ \lambda_t e_t}$ becomes $(1 - \beta_1){ \lambda_t e_t} / (\sqrt{v_t} + \varepsilon)$ after being processed by the optimizer states.
 In contrast to the decoupled correction, the coupled version introduces diagonally-preconditioned curvature-aware correction term, where the curvature is approximated using the Adam statistics already maintained within the optimizer states.